Golf Tutorials

 How to Swing Your Irons (For Precision and Control)

-• Stance and Ball Position: Your stance should a little narrower than shoulder-width -- but not by much.
+• Stance and Ball Position: Your stance should be a little narrower than shoulder-width - but not by much.
 For short irons (Wedge, 9, 8), the ball should be in the center of your stance.
-As the clubs get longer (7, 6, 5), move the ball position slightly forward, about one or two golf balls' width inside your lead foot, but still well behind a drivier position.
+As the clubs get longer (7, 6, 5), move the ball position slightly forward, about one or two golf balls' width inside your lead foot, but still well behind a driver position.

 • Swing Thought: The key idea with an iron is "ball first, then turf."
 As you start your downswing, feel your weight shift forward.
 Maintain your posture through impact.
 Your focus should be on powerfully rotating your chest through the ball, which will naturally lead to compressing the ball for that pure, flushing sound.